Xtra-Computing/ThunderGP/README.md

 $ make app=pr all -j # make the host execution program and FPGA execution program for pagerank application.
 It takes time.
 $ ./host [bitfile] [graph name] #e.g., ./host_graph_fpga _x/link/int/graph_fpga.hw.xilinx_vcu1525_xdma_201830_1.xclbin wiki-talk
 ```
-Currently, our framework support accelerate four graph analytic algorithm, it can be selected by compile parameter ```app=xxx``` in the make command, bellowing table is for quick reference of this parameter
+Currently, our framework support accelerate four graph analytic algorithms, it can be selected by compile parameter ```app=xxx``` in the make command, bellowing table is for quick reference of this parameter